For your safety

 Distance: 5 kilometres.

 Estimated duration: 3 hours to descend, at least 4 hours to ascend.
+Approximately 7 hours in total.

 Elevation: The trail departs from an altitude of 750 m (Masca hamlet) in the descending direction and heads down to sea level with small intermediate climbs.
+The ascent is steep and has a high difficulty level.

 It is ESSENTIAL that, before deciding to complete the trail, you consider your physical condition, you ensure that you have the right equipment, and you undertake to comply with regulations and the indications given by staff.